 - View Full Item in The Sage Colleges

 Dr. Grace Van DerVoort is demonstrating how to use a machine to two Russell Sage College students.
 The exact name and purpose of the machine is unknown but it is believed to have been used to conduct…

-News release about Clarkson College of Technology returning to co-education after nearly 60 years, 1964Barnes Jr., Curtis LView Full Text in Clarkson University
+News release about Clarkson College of Technology returning to co-education after nearly 60 years, 1964Barnes Jr., Curtis LView Full Item in Clarkson University

 Clarkson College of Technology, a men's school, returns to co-educational after nearly 60 years with nine incoming women students in 1964.
 Their names are: Karen Politica, Mathematics; Mary Ann Schern…

 Student examines a geodesic structure at the Sayre Junior High School Youth Accomplishment Exhibit, Philadelphia, Pennsylvania, 1967LeeView Full Item in Temple University